 Being told things are good when they are not is like cheating at exams.
 The pleasure is short-lived, the after taste is bitter and no true gains have been made.
 Successful riders are on a quest for knowledge.
 They constantly want to learn and the only way to learn is to be told when things are not correct.
 Successful riders know that there is no value or credit to be taken from paying for praise that is undeserved.

 Good things take time.
 Horses take longer.
-Successful riders have resigned themselves to accept this.
+Successful riders accept this.

 Successful riders know that to get to their goal there has to be a system.
-There are always many paths that lead to Rome but you actually have to stay on one to get there.
+There are many paths that lead to Rome, but you actually have to stay on one to get there.

 A good tip is if you are unsure of what you should be doing in the arena on your own, there’s a strong chance you don’t have a system yet.
 It is time to start your journey.
 Take note of the riders that you like to watch and find out who they train with.
 You might (and probably will) have a couple of non-starters on your way to finding the Holy Grail, but one thing you can be certain of is you will never find it if you keep receiving a different map, and that is what happens if you hop from one trainer to another.
 The thing to remember is the riders you see as successful have been through the trial and error process, you have to go through that too and it can be a bit bumpy.
 Each path will teach you something; even if you find out how you don’t want to train.
 Keep your eyes open and be honest to yourself with what suits you.